Amazing Day Trip to Lamma Island (Hong Kong)

 Yung Shue Wan is the main village on Lamma Island and translates as Banyan Tree Bay.

-Your first stop on Lamma Island might not look like much on arrival, but its narrow, quaint streets create a maze of shops and cafes to explore!
-Filled with charming boutiques, art galleries and cozy bakeries, I definitely picked up a slight western feel to the town.
+Your first stop might not look like much on arrival, but its narrow, quaint streets create a maze of shops and cafes to explore!
+Filled with charming boutiques, art galleries and cosy bakeries, I definitely picked up a slight western feel to the town.
 I even stumbled across a record shop displaying UK artists that I knew!

 NOTE: If you arrive later (i.e. lunchtime), there are several good restaurants.
-Perhaps grab some dim sum or seafood.
+Perhaps grab some dim sum or seafood noodles – I like Kukumomo.

-I used this stop to grab a few snacks and beers for the beaches later in this day trip!
+I used the town to grab a few snacks and beers for the beaches later in this day trip!
+There’s not many other places to buy things until you reach the other end of the island.

 Yung Shue Wan on Lamma Island